Welcome to Richmond Primary School. We are delighted that you have taken the time to access and read the information on our website.

 We are very proud of our buildings and grounds.
-Our Key Stage Two building opened in October 2010 and is purpose built for learning in the 21st Century.
+Our Year 4, 5 and 6 building opened in October 2010 and is purpose built for learning in the 21st Century.
 Children and staff were actively involved in the design of the building.
+We opened another new building in 2018 for children in EYFS and Year 1.
 Our school grounds are extensive and enhance our learning environment.
-Our Site Manager, Les Berg, works hard with his team of Eco Warriors to ensure that the grounds offer an exciting outdoor learning space.
-The woodland walk and wooded areas are a fabulous resource.
-Our Kitchen Garden, chicken coop, sensory garden and outdoor furniture are just some examples of successful additions.
-We are very proud to have been awarded the Green Flag for a second time recently.

-We have a successful Nurture Group that is led by Rebecca Manning.
-We also have a growing pastoral team which includes Jayne Warren, our Family Link Worker and Tracey Moran our Behaviour Mentor.
-Again, working with parents and families is something that we strive to do and recognise that children achieve well when a strong partnership between home and school is in place.
+We have a successful Nurture Group that is led by Rebecca Manning who is also our Family Link Worker.
+We have a successful pastoral team which includes Tracey Moran our Behaviour Mentor.
+We opened our Place 2 Be in September 2018 to enhance our provision.
+Working with parents and families is something that we strive to do and recognise that children achieve well when a strong partnership between home and school is in place.
 We have an active Parent, Teacher and Friends Association (PTFA) which meets regularly and organises social events for children and their families.
 The funds they raise are greatly appreciated in further enhancing the facilities that we have at Richmond.
 We also host a monthly ‘Take Five’ coffee morning for parents whose children have Special Educational Needs or Disabilities (SEND).

-We currently have 408 children in school.
-Our planned admission number is 420.
-We have 14 classes which are organised in single age groups.
-Each class has a teacher and a Learning Support Assistant.
+We currently have 526 children in school.
+Our planned admission number is increasing to 630.
+We have 21 classes which are organised in single age groups.
+Each class has a teacher and a Learning Support Assistant for part of the day.
 They work hard to provide a lively and enjoyable learning environment for the children.
-We all work together as a team and value the time when the whole school gets together on a Friday afternoon to celebrate the achievements of the week.
+We all work together as a team.

 We have a strong and active governing body who take their role in supporting the school to achieve the best standards possible very seriously.
 They meet regularly as a Full Governing Body, as well as in committees.
 They regularly visit the school to meet with staff and children.
-Susan Lamprell is our Chair of Governors.
+Livvy Wood is our Chair of Governors.
 Find out more by clicking on the Governors tab.

 We would be delighted to show you around our school and invite you to make an appointment.
-Our office staff, Lorraine McKee, Sharon Widdowson and Trisha Barnsley, are friendly and helpful and would be pleased to answer any questions you have or arrange for you to meet with the person that you would like to talk to.
+Our School Business Manager, Lorraine McKee and our office staff, Sharon Widdowson, Trisha Barnsley and Jodie Crowther, are friendly and helpful and would be pleased to answer any questions you have or arrange for you to meet with the person that you would like to talk to.
 We look forward to meeting you.